NativeScript/docs-v7/docs/start/quick-setup.md

 └─────────┴─────────────────────────────────────────────────────────────────────┘
 ```

-## Step 3: Install the NativeScript Playground app
+### Step 3: Install the NativeScript Playground app

 The NativeScript CLI quick setup lets you develop your apps locally, and test them on a physical Android or iOS device.
+This enables some pretty cool workflows, such as allowing you to develop iOS apps on Windows or Linux development machines.

-So to complete the setup, download and install the **NativeScript Playground** app on your mobile device.
+To enable this workflow and complete your setup, download and install the **NativeScript Playground** app on your mobile device.
 You can search for “NativeScript Playground” on the iOS App Store or Google Play, or, use the links below.

 [![](/img/start/app-store.png)](https://itunes.apple.com/us/app/nativescript-playground/id1263543946?mt=8&ls=1)
 [![](/img/start/google-play.png)](https://play.google.com/store/apps/details?id=org.nativescript.play)

 At this point, you’re all set.
-As a next step, you’ll need to [**learn the basics of the NativeScript CLI**](../start/cli-basics).
+As a next step, you’ll need to [**learn the basics of the NativeScript CLI**]({% slug cli-basics %}).

-Once you’ve learned the basics, feel free to return to this page and perform the full setup below, which will let you compile your NativeScript apps locally.

 ## Full Setup

-## Step 1: Install iOS and Android requirements
+### Step 1: Install iOS and Android requirements

 NativeScript builds truly native iOS and Android apps, and as such, each target platform needs setting up on your development machine.
 To ease the pain of installing all of these requirements manually, the `tns` command provides quick-start scripts for Windows and macOS.
 Let’s look at how they work.